 - Do not use gel electrophoresis

 - To assess RNA quality for degraded and/or FFPE samples

 - Use capillary electrophoresis to determine the DV200

-If the quality and concentration of your sample(s) cannot be assessed using the recommended methods or if it is below the range of detection, please contact us.
-They may still be suitable to generate libraries from.
+Please contact us if the quality and concentration of your sample(s) cannot be assessed using the recommended methods or if they are below the range of detection.

 What we do with your samples

-Once your samples arrive at NGI, we start by performing a reception control step in which we make sure the sample meets our requirements.
+Once your samples arrive at NGI, we start by performing a reception control step where we measure the concentration, volume, and the DV200 of your samples.